Margot Robbie’s two week action-movie workout plan

-Suicide Squad has been one of this summer’s box office hits, with people packing out cinemas across the globe to see the latest saga in the Batman franchise.
+Suicide Squad was a huge box office hit, with people packing out cinemas across the globe to see the latest saga in the Batman franchise.

-The movie’s star actress, Margot Robbie, 25, had just two weeks to get in shape to play Batman’s nemesis and to slip into her character’s ultra-revealing costume of mega-tight hot pants, fishnet tights and a clingy T-shirt (pictured below) with ease.
+The movie’s villain, Margot Robbie, 25, had just two weeks to get in shape to play Batman’s nemesis and to slip into her character’s ultra-revealing costume of mega-tight hot pants, fishnet tights and a clingy t-shirt with ease.

-While Robbie has said that she could justify the look from her character Harley Quinn’s perspective because she was, “wearing hot pants because they’re sparkly and fun,” she added, “As Margot, no, I don’t like wearing that.
-I’m eating burgers at lunchtime, and then you go do a scene where you’re hosed down and soaking wet in a white T-shirt, it’s so clingy and you’re self-conscious about it.”
+While the star has said that she could justify the look from her character Harley Quinn’s perspective because she was, “wearing hot pants because they’re sparkly and fun,” she added, “As Margot, no, I don’t like wearing that.
+I’m eating burgers at lunchtime, and then you go do a scene where you’re hosed down and soaking wet in a white t-shirt, it’s so clingy and you’re self-conscious about it.”

 We don’t blame her.
 But with almost everyone on a post-summer fitness kick at the moment, we were interested in what Margot did to get ready for the role so quickly.

 First on the to-do list was flying out long-time trainer Andie Hecker to the set in Los Angeles, who says: “We were looking to lean her out for that super body-conscious costume.”
 They focused on a regime of swimming, Pilates, and cardio – which trainers say is crucial if you want to burn off weight fast.

 “A lot of what we did was very full-body,” Hecker, who founded the Los Angeles-based Ballet Bodies studio, says.
 “We were mixing up different ranges of motion and doing different types of cardio, so we weren’t bulking or overusing one muscle group.
 I’m all about balancing out every body part.”

 Do you think that sounds easy?
 Well, the pair did THREE workouts a day, with swimming first thing in the morning: